Monitor Resolution and Pixel Density: A Comprehensive Guide

 How does screen size affect pixel density?

-Is 4K resolution worth it for gaming?
+Is 4K resolution suitable for gaming?

-What resolution is best for productivity tasks?
+What resolution is suitable for productivity tasks?

 Can older software run on high-resolution monitors?